 The number and location of the fan from which the readings are taken is shown on the graph legend, and moving the cursor over the points on the graph shows detail about each reading (pressure and flow at that point).
 The individual fan flow readings are shown, as is the sum of all flows in the case of the use of multiple fans.

-If the "Show Graphs" button is clicked after an automatic test starts, the graph will be updated in real time as the readings are taken.
+If the "Show Graphs" button is clicked after an automatic test starts and some data has started to be captured, the graph will be updated in real time as the readings are taken.

 5 Enter Test Data